-MEP has produced a great number of magazines and other corporate material over more then 25 years.
-Here is a list of our current and recent titles, as well as a selection of past projects.
+For over 30 years, we’ve produced a range of print and digital magazines, books, and other corporate material — specialising in tourism, culture, environmental, and business publications.
+Here is a list of our current and recent magazine titles, as well as a selection of past projects.

 Published by MEP since 1992 as the in-flight magazine first for BWIA and then for Caribbean Airlines, Caribbean Beat is the Caribbean’s leading magazine on Caribbean arts, culture and society.
-We marked its 25th anniversary with the March/April 2017 issue (#144), and the 150th issue in March/April 2018.
+The magazine marked its 25th anniversary with the March/April 2017 issue (#144), and the 150th issue in March/April 2018.

 Caribbean Beat‘s mandate from inception was to get behind the familiar stereotypes of the Caribbean to show how rich Caribbean life really is — music, art, dance, books, sport, fashion, design, festivals, history, environment, people, lifestyle.
 As its publisher, we’ve valued and honoured this mandate for over a quarter century, making Caribbean Beat the only magazine of its kind, and an ongoing resource for students, researchers, and lovers of all things Caribbean.